brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 ### Week 12 &mdash; The Modern Treatment of Elliptical Orbits &mdash; Finish Book I &mdash; Book III: Begin The Phenomena

-* 1pm, Saturday, Nov.
+* Saturday, Nov.
 19 &mdash; The modern calculus-based treatment of elliptical orbits in polar *(r, &theta;)* coordinates
-* 1pm, Sunday, Nov.
+* Sunday, Nov.
 20 &mdash; Finish Book I (through Proposition 17)

-*Mishel to choose Kuhn readings for Tuesday or for following Thursday ????
+* Preparation for Tuesday, Nov.
+22 &mdash; Phenomena 1 (the moons of Jupiter) and 2 (the moons of Saturn) &mdash; Problem Set 7: choose an additional selection of moons of Jupiter and moons of Saturn, and extend Newton's tables in Phenomena 1 and 2
 * Tuesday, Nov.
-22 &mdash; Begin the Phenomena
+22 &mdash; Discuss Phenomena 1 and 2

 ### Week 13 &mdash; Book III: The Phenomena (Continued)